lukaskollmer/objc/readme.md

 }, 'v', []);
 ```

 When creating a block, you need to explicitly declare the type encoding of the block's return value and all its parameters.
-The `objc` module will use this information to automatically convert values to the expected type.

 **Note**
 When a block takes an Objective-C object as its parameter, you'll need to manually wrap that object in an `objc.Proxy` (via the `objc.wrap` helper function).